Online shoppers are clear with their order delivery expectations.

 CRR = [(105-10)/100] X 100

-The customer retention rate for the year works out to be 95%, which is a good percentage.
+The customer retention rate for the year works out to be 95%, which is a spectacularly great percentage indicating you have great customer retention programs in place.

 Customer Lifetime Value comes in many avatars: The terms Customer Lifetime Value (CLV or CLTV), Lifetime Customer Value (LCV), and Life-Time Value (LTV) all refer to the same concept.